Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Application to non-convex global optimization on Simplex

-Like the previous function, in this case also the transformed global minimum occurs at $\bar{\mathbf{y}}_{1 \times (d+1)}^*=(\frac{1}{2d},\ldots,\frac{1}{2d}, \frac{1}{2})$.
-Simulation study has been performed for this function under the similar setup of Example (\ref{sect:ackley}).
-In this case, although SQP and IP performs better than GCDVSS (default, pl1 \& pl2) and GA for smaller dimensional cases but GCDVSS (pl1 \& pl2) performs same or better than other algorithms in high-dimensional problems.
-In this case also, the solution improves taking the values of $\lambda$ and $\phi$ smaller.
-Note that for $d=5$, there has been more than 338 folds improvement in average computation time on using GCDVSS(pl1) over GA along with more accuracy.
+Similar to the previous scenario, in this case also the global minimum occurs at $\bar{\mathbf{y}}_{1 \times (d+1)}^*=(\frac{1}{2d},\ldots,\frac{1}{2d}, \frac{1}{2})$.
+We perform the comparative performance study for this function under the similar setup of Example (\ref{sect:ackley}).
+In this case, RMPSS (pl1 \& pl2) outperforms other methods for high-dimensional cases, while SQP and IP perform relatively better than RMPSS (default, pl1 \& pl2) and GA for smaller dimensional cases.
+In this case also, the solution improves taking the values of parameters $\lambda$ and $\phi$ smaller in RMPSS.
+Note that for $d=5$, more than 338 folds improvement in average computation time is noted using RMPSS(pl1) over GA along with more accuracy of the solution.